Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Simulations

 \end{itemize}

-Models 1 and 2 have been used in \citet{liu2020cauchy}.
-Some examples of exponentially decaying correlation structures can also be found in time series and financial econometrics.
-The sequence of drift burst test statistics in Section \ref{ssecDB}, which is constructed from overlapping rolling windows, is well approximated by an autoregressive process, as shown by \citet{christensen2018drift}.
-Model 3 emulates a structural break in the correlation structure of test statistics.\footnote{Structural breaks can occur when alternating between backward- and forward-looking test statistics.
-For example, the drift burst test typically uses a backward-looking kernel in practice and by treating each day separately it has a blind spot in the burn-in sample.
-To counter this problem, one could use a forward-looking kernel for those time intervals.} The block-diagonal structure in Model 4 is commonly used when testing high-dimensional factor pricing models \citep[see e.g., the Monte Carlo experiments in][]{fan2015power} and emulates a cross-sectional dependence structure.
+Models 1 and 2 also appear in \citet{liu2020cauchy}.
+The exponentially decaying correlation structures in Model 1 are frequently observed in time series and financial econometrics.
+For instance, in Section \ref{ssecDB}, the sequence of drift burst test statistics constructed from overlapping rolling windows, exhibits an autoregressive process and has an exponential decaying covariance structure, as shown by \citet{christensen2018drift}.
+The block-diagonal structure in Model 3 is commonly used when testing high-dimensional factor pricing models \citep[see e.g., the Monte Carlo experiments in][]{fan2015power} and emulates a cross-sectional dependence structure.

-Table \ref{tabSizeGlobalSequentialOtherMethods} shows the superiority of the SCC test when the test statistics are correlated under the null hypothesis.
-The last column shows that SCC is robust to various correlation structures, with its empirical familywise error rate being close to the theoretical upper bound $\alpha = 5\%$.
-The benchmark procedures are more conservative, with their empirical FWER substantially lower than 5\% when the dependence is strong (although there are some slight variations depending on the correlation pattern).
-This finding is in line with the discussion in Section \ref{ssecOrderdPvals}.
-The Gumbel method assumes independence of the test statistics and is also conservative when test statistics are correlated.
-To sum up, the SCC test is the sole controlling procedure with a FWER close to the nominal level (5\%) under all four different types of correlations in the test statistics.
+Table \ref{tabSizeGlobalSequentialOtherMethods} shows the superior performance of the SCC test in the presence of correlated test statistics under the null hypothesis.
+The empirical familywise error rate of the SCC test, reported in the last column, remains close to the nominal level $\alpha = 5\%$ across various correlation structures, demonstrating its robustness.
+These findings align with the theoretical discussions presented in Section \ref{secPrelims}.
+In contrast, the inequality-based procedures and the Gumbel method exhibit greater conservatism, as evidenced by their substantially lower FWERs (although slight variations exist depending on the correlation pattern).
+The SCC test stands out as the only controlling procedure with an empirical FWER close to the nominal level (5\%) across all three types of correlation structures in the test statistics.